Contact our Immigration Lawyers Leeds

 When Can I Apply for Indefinite Leave to Remain in the UK?

 After you have lived in the UK legally for five years, you will usually be eligible for Indefinite Leave to Remain.
-Those who have been living in the UK under visas such as the Spouse Visa, Unmarried Partner Visa or a Tier 2 work visa, will all be eligible for Indefinite Leave to Remain after they have spent five years in the UK.
+Those who have been living in the UK under visas such as the Spouse Visa, Unmarried Partner Visa or a work visa, will all be eligible for Indefinite Leave to Remain after they have spent five years in the UK.

 Indefinite Leave to Remain is a form of permanent residence, which means that those who have it can remain in the UK without any restrictions imposed on them.
 After you have spent one year living in the UK under Indefinite Leave to Remain, you can apply for British citizenship.